-Using a complete cluster provides redundancy and improved availability.
+Using a cluster provides redundancy and improved availability.
 Replica sets have been designed to resist server failures and netsplits.
-MongoDB 3.4 is even passing the Jespend test.
-Know as one of the most rigurous challenge to pass for a distributed system.
+MongoDB 3.4 is even passing the Jepsen test.
+Know as one of the most rigorous challenge to pass for a distributed system.

 In order to achieve a better redundancy, every